Tucker Carlson says one of his children was in the Capitol during Jan. 6 riot - NewsBreak

 “What is it about the focus on Jan.
 6, but then the focus on very specific areas of Jan.
 6, that made you say, ‘We need to give a different look at this,’” Krakauer asked Carlson.

 “Well, I hated what happened on Jan.
-6, you know one of my kids was actually in the building when it had happened — I was on the phone in real time,” the Fox News host answered.Horseheads to get millions to improve drinking water, replace old lines
+6, you know one of my kids was actually in the building when it had happened — I was on the phone in real time,” the Fox News host answered.Michael Nesmith, the Monkee for all seasons, dies at 78

 Though Carlson did not indicate which of his children was in the Capitol during the Jan.
 6 insurrection, it was likely a reference to his son, Buckley Carlson, who works for Rep. Jim Banks’s (R-Ind.) office.